nrfconnect/sdk-nrfxlib/nrf_802154_sl/README.rst

   It allows the concurrency of Bluetooth LE and 802.15.4 operations.
 * CSMA/CA support.
   It provides a built-in CSMA/CA mechanism, optimized for performance.
-* Front-end Module (FEM) support.
-  It provides an API for controlling external signal amplifiers.
 * Delayed transmission and reception.
   It allows the scheduling of transmissions and receptions, to execute them at a predefined moment.
 * Timestamping.